mail4hafij/TheHitCount/README.md

 I used -
 * Autofac framework for Dependency injection.
 * SerpApi for making search to different search engines.
 The free api token has some limitation (100 searches only 24 left).
+I have used a lot to test.
+Maybe you can sign in for SerpApi for free and generate an api_Key.
+Then replace the api_key in three places (appsettings for rest and web projects, localsettings for the function app project)

 ## How to run locally